Cloud-Hacks/napptive_hackathon-vthon/influxdb/README.md

 # Influxdb

-> influxdb is a multi-model, open-source database with flexible data models for documents, graphs, and key-values.
+> InfluxDB is a time series database built from the ground up to handle high write and query loads.

 Deploys a influx db server that can be accessed using the `Influxdb:8086` endpoint.
 You can connect to the influx db server from other applications or components running in the same environment.